huggingface/transformers/docs/source/add_new_pipeline.rst

 The :obj:`run_pipeline_test` function will be very generic and run on small random models on every possible architecture as defined by :obj:`model_mapping` and :obj:`tf_model_mapping`.

-This is very important to test future compatibilty, meaning if someone adds a new model for :obj:`XXXForQuestionAnswering` then the pipeline test will attempt to run on it.
+This is very important to test future compatibility, meaning if someone adds a new model for :obj:`XXXForQuestionAnswering` then the pipeline test will attempt to run on it.
 Because the models are random it's impossible to check for actual values, that's why There is a helper :obj:`ANY` that will simply attempt to match the output of the pipeline TYPE.